Proton structure via self organization

 Result:

-- The system can have stable oscillations and rotations by keeping the distance in a reasonable range, such that the “distance locking” works.
+- The system can have stable oscillations and rotations with keeping the distance in a reasonable range, such that the “distance locking” works.

 Self organized all